nathancharlesjones/Look-up-Table-Examples/01_Fast-Sin/README.md

     -0.09553936336253460, -0.07997480812332720, -0.06439072818171630, -0.04879092816731250, -0.03317921654755680, -0.01755940469793780
 };
 ```
 At each index X is stored the value of sin(X/64), allowing us to find the value of any radian angle from zero to 2\*PI simply by accessing the array (e.g. `sin[50]` is equivalent to `sin(50/64)`; notice how the first statement is merely an array access while the second is a library function call).
 The array size (which may seem odd) was chosen to be a power-of-two multiple of 2\*PI (or as close to it as makes sense) whose value was in the low-hundreds.
-The "power-of-two multiple" criteria was imposed to make converting from radians to array indices easier (power-of-two multplies are far easier to execute in software than any of type of multiplication).
-The "value in the low-hundreds" criteria was imposed in order to have enough data points to keep the average overall error low (a table with only 10 elements will have a lot of error for values that lie in between the elements, since the data points are so far apart; however, a table with 1000 or more elements would take up too much space in memory).
-The array is made `const` so that it is stored in ROM, not RAM; either are fine, but RAM is more often smaller and in higher demand than ROM on an embedded system.
+The "power-of-two multiple" criteria was imposed to make converting from radians to array indices easier (power-of-two multplies or divides are far easier to execute in software than any of type of multiplication or division).
+The "value in the low-hundreds" criteria was imposed in order to have enough data points to keep the average error low (a table with only 10 elements will have a lot of error for values that lie in between the elements, since the data points are so far apart; however, a table with 1000 elements or more would take up too much space in memory).
+The array is made `const` so that it is stored in ROM, not RAM; either is fine, but RAM is more often smaller and in higher demand than ROM on an embedded system.
 The sin_table array is also made `static` and a function is written to access it so that no other code can depend on our implementation of sin_table; it can change in the future and as long as our function still takes a double as input and returns a double that is the sin of the input, then no other code needs to change.
 ```
 double sin_LUT(double radians)
 {